MicrosoftDocs/azure-dev-docs/articles/jenkins/includes/jenkins-integration-with-azure.md

 ---

 > [!Important]
-> Azure CLI is the currently recommended way to integrate Jenkins with Azure services.
+> The Jenkins Azure plugin mentioned in this article is being retired and will be out of support as of February 29, 2024.
+Azure CLI is the currently recommended way to integrate Jenkins with Azure services.